 \section{Acknowledgments}

 The authors thank Mihalis Dafermos for offering enlightening comments on an earlier version of this work.
+They also thank the anonymous referees for providing valuable feedback that helped improve the exposition.
 IR gratefully acknowledges support from NSF grant \# DMS-1001500.
-JS gratefully acknowledges support from NSF grant \# DMS-1162211 and from a Solomon Buchsbaum grant administered by the Massachusetts Institute of Technology.
+JS gratefully acknowledges support from NSF grant \# DMS-1162211, from NSF CAREER grant \# DMS-1454419, from a Sloan Research Fellowship provided by the Alfred P. Sloan foundation, and from a Solomon Buchsbaum grant administered by the Massachusetts Institute of Technology.